-WHS pursues a wide range of projects and activities to fulfil its aims.
-Of those listed, the two publications have already been completed, but others, such as the memorials and primary resources projects, are on-going.
+WHS pursues a wide range of projects and activities to fulfill its aims.
+Of those listed, the four publications have already been completed, but others, such as the Mapping Memorials project and the suffrage learning resource are ongoing.

-WHS offers advice and suggestions to organisations and public bodies regarding gender balance in their published (and on-line) materials.
+WHS and members of the Steering committee are open to requests for advice and suggestions to organisations and public bodies regarding gender balance in their published (and on-line) materials.
 For example, Learning and Teaching Scotland provided a grant for WHS to advise them on their web-based materials for the Scottish schools history curriculum.

 As part of the Gude Cause centenary events of 2009, WHS members worked in collaboration with The Museum of Edinburgh to produce a series of biographical sketches of women involved in the suffrage movement at the time of the 1909 suffrage march in Edinburgh.